-Cereal/legume intercropping may improve resource use efficiency in agroecosystems and increase yield per unit surface area and yield stability.
-Two field bean (Vicia faba L.) and four barley (Hordeum vulgare L.) cultivars were mono- and intercropped (additive design) in a 2-year lysimeter experiment on a sandy loam soil.
-The aim was to test the effect of the cropping system on dry matter and N yield of forage, the residual effect on the subsequent rye-grass crop (Lolium multiflorum Lam. westerwoldicum), and NO_3 -N leaching in the rotation.
+Cereal/legume intercropping may improve resource use efficiency in agroecosystems and increase yield per unit surface and yield stability.
+Two field bean (Vicia faba L.) and four barley (Hordeum vulgare L.) varieties were mono- and intercropped (additive design) in a 2-year lysimeter experiment on a sandy loam soil.
+The aim was to test the effect of the cropping system on dry matter and N yield of forage, the residual effect on the subsequent ryegrass crop (Lolium multiflorum Lam. westerwoldicum), and NO3-N leaching in the rotation.
 Land equivalent ratios were 1.65 for dry matter and 1.67 for N yield, indicating a clear advantage of the intercrop over sole crops.
-Both species suffered from competition, especially in terms of N resources, but barley was less affected.
-Nitrate leaching was the lowest from intercrop.
-Preceding crop significantly affected dry matter, N content and NO_3 -N leaching of ryegrass.
-Field bean sole crop gave the highest benefits to ryegrass in terms of forage dry matter and N content, but also the highest NO_3 -N leaching, followed by the intercrop and the barley sole crop.
-Barley/field bean intercropping may be an effective strategy to reduce land requirements, N leaching losses and fertilizer inputs, thereby increasing the sustainability of farming systems.
+Both species suffered from competition, especially in terms of N resource, but barley was less affected.
+Nitrate leaching was lowest from intercrop.
+Preceding crop significantly affected dry matter, N content and NO3-N leaching of ryegrass.
+Field bean sole crop gave highest benefits to ryegrass in terms of forage dry matter and N content, but also highest NO3-N leaching, followed by the intercrop and the barley sole crop.
+Barley/field bean intercropping may be an effective strategy to reduce land requirements, N leaching losses and fertiliser inputs, thereby increasing the sustainability of farming systems.

-Keywords: silage; crop rotation; mixture; N benefit; N loss
+Keywords: cereal/legume; crop rotation; mixture; N benefit; N loss

-Intercropping grass and legume is promoted to increase yield per unit surface area and yield stability (Strydhorst et al. 2008).
+Intercropping grass and legume is promoted to increase yield per unit surface and yield stability (Strydhorst et al. 2008).
 In temperate climates, cereal-legume intercropping has been more successful when used for forage than grain production (Anil et al. 1998).
-Forage obtained from cereal/ legume intercrops (IC) always has a higher quality than that of cereal sole crops (SC), while dry matter yield advantage varies, due to large differences in growth conditions (Dordas and Lithourgidis 2011).
-Intercrop yield is generally between that of SC (Carr et al. 2004, Strydhorst et al. 2008), or higher than both of them (Karpenstein-Machan and Stuelpnagel 2000, Ghanbari-Bonjar and Lee 2003, Lithourgidis and Dordas 2010, Mariotti et al. 2012).
-According to Pursiainen and Tuori (2008), also silage produced from a cereal/pulse legume mixture has a higher nutritive value compared to that produced only from cereals, due to the higher concentration of crude protein, a higher degradability of nutrients and a better balance of protein and energy for rumen microbes.
+Forage obtained from cereal/legume intercrops (IC) always has a higher quality than that of cereal sole crops (SC), while dry matter yield advantage varies, due to large differences in growth conditions (Dordas and Lithourgidis 2011).
+Intercrop yield is generally between that of SC (Carr et al. 2004, Strydhorst et al. 2008), or higher over both (Karpenstein-Machan and Stuelpnagel 2000, Ghanbari-Bonjar and Lee 2003, Lithourgidis and Dordas 2010, Mariotti et al. 2012).
+According to Pursiainen and Tuori (2008), also silage produced from a cereal/pulse legume mixture has a higher nutritive value compared with that produced from only cereals, due to the higher concentration of crude protein, a higher degradability of nutrients and a better balance of protein and energy for rumen microbes.

-Additional advantages of cereal/legume intercropping include (i) more efficient exploitation of the N resource, due to the complementarity of biological N_2 fixation and soil mineral N use by companion plants; (ii) reduction in leaching N losses; and (iii) a positive residual effect on the next crop (Hauggaard-Nielsen et al. 2003, Szumigalski and van Acker 2006, Pappa et al. 2012).
+Additional advantages of cereal/legume intercropping include i) the more efficient exploitation of the N resource, due to the complementarity use of biological N2 fixation and soil mineral N by companion plants; ii) the reduction in leaching N losses; and iii) a

+1 positive residual effect on the next crop (Hauggaard-Nielsen et al. 2003, Szumigalski

+2 and Van Acker 2006, Pappa et al. 2012).